Karl Anderson

 • Company Law

 Karl’s practice spans a wide variety of company law cases.
-A significant portion of Karl’s company law practice involves advising clients in relation to technical issues arising under a company’s articles of association and the CA 2006 and representing companies in applications or litigation arising in those contexts.
+A significant portion of Karl’s company law practice involves advising clients in relation to complex issues arising under a company’s articles of association and the CA 2006 and representing companies in applications or litigation arising in those contexts.
 Karl’s past instructions have concerned, for example: the registrations of charges (ss.
 859A-859Q CA 2006) and applications to rectify the register (s.
 1096 CA 2006); the convening of meetings in the event of a deadlock at board and shareholder level (s.
 306 CA 2006); applications to rectify a company’s register of members (s.
 125 CA 2006); and share buybacks (s.
 659 CA 2006).

 In addition, Karl has extensive experience in representing both claimants/petitioners and defendants/respondents in director and shareholder litigation.
 He has particular expertise in claims against directors for breach of their director’s duties and unfair prejudice petitions under s.
 994 CA 2006.
+Karl is also the co-author of a seminal legal opinion on the relationship between nature-related risks and directors’ duties.

 Examples of recent instructions include: